Internal Medicine Outpatient Rotations

 - Blended rotations that offer a near even mix of inpatient and outpatient responsibility.
 These units include nephrology, infectious diseases and cardiology, which help ensure residents become skilled at diagnosing and managing disease from initial presentation to chronic states, and through the most severe manifestations.

-- A unique opportunity to participate in a year-long, intensive Ambulatory Medicine Block Assignment.
+- A unique opportunity to participate in a month-long, intensive Ambulatory Medicine Block Assignment.
 View the complete list of ambulatory medicine block assignments further below.

 Ambulatory medicine block assignments